The Reality of Cape Cod’s Population Trend

-Cape Cod is known as a bustling tourist location that overflows with visitors eager to get close to the ocean during the stifling summer months.
+Cape Cod, Massachusetts is known as a bustling tourist location that overflows with visitors eager to get close to the ocean during the stifling summer months.
 In fact, Cape Cod experiences a 50 percent increase in occupancy level between January and August.
 While the Cape continues to experience economic growth due to its booming tourism industry, the population trend of its all-season residents is cause for concern.

 When the summer tourists depart, they increasingly leave behind a dwindling and aging population, which could hamper economic development.
 Between 2000 and 2016 Cape Cod’s year-round population decreased by 3 percent, though it has stabilized in recent years.

 The trend is remarkable considering the Cape experienced a 19 percent year-round population increase between 1990 and 2000.
 But, since 2000 only four Barnstable County towns increased in population.
 Furthermore, all 15 towns saw a decrease in the percentage of their school-age population and only two had more births in 2015 than 2000.
 So, what is the cause of the steep decline in births and K-12 students?